shehreendheda/katacoda-scenarios/logsprocess/logspipeline/step1.md

 3. Navigate to <a href="https://app.datadoghq.com/logs" target="_datadog">**Logs**</a>.

-    In the search field above the Log List, enter `env:logspipeline`{{copy}} to make sure you are only seeing logs from this environments.
+    In the search field above the Log List, enter `env:logspipeline`{{copy}} to make sure you are only seeing logs from this environment.

     ![logs-raw](logspipeline/assets/logs-raw2.png)